Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Afternoon

-You can either walk or drive to the National Women’s Hall of Fame in the 1844 Seneca Knitting Mill on the south side of the Cayuga Seneca Canal.
-Locally, the Bridge Street bridge is known as George Bailey’s Bridge, a reference to the village of Seneca Falls being the inspiration for Bedford Falls in the movie It’s a Wonderful Life.
-Inside the recently renovated 1844 mill, explore independently or take a guided tour to hear the stories of over three hundred American women who have made significant contributions to their fields.
-Enjoy a late-afternoon stroll through Seneca Falls Harbor, heading east to the Ovid Street bridge for a breathtaking view of Trinity Episcopal Church, with Van Cleef Lake and canal locks 2 and 3 as the backdrop.
-Alternatively, for a longer walk, head west along the canal from the Hall of Fame to explore the Ludovico Sculpture Trail.
+Walk or drive to the National Women’s Hall of Fame in the 1844 Seneca Knitting Mill on the south side of the Cayuga-Seneca Canal.
+Locally, the Bridge Street bridge is known as George Bailey’s Bridge in honor of inspiring the Bedford Falls bridge in the movie It’s a Wonderful Life.
+Explore the recently renovated knitting mill independently or take a guided tour to hear the stories of over 300 American women who have made significant contributions to their fields.
+Enjoy a late-afternoon stroll through Seneca Falls Harbor, heading east to the Ovid Street bridge for a breathtaking view of Trinity Episcopal Church, with Van Cleef Lake and Canal Locks 2 and 3 as the backdrop.
+Or, for a longer walk, head west along the canal from the Hall of Fame to explore the Ludovico Sculpture Trail.

 Seneca Falls visitor center cover